kolenaIO/kolena/examples/face_recognition_11/README.md

     poetry run python3 face_recognition_11/seed_test_suite.py
     ```

-    > **_NOTE:_**  Face bounding box and keypoint ground truths are not originally from LFW.
-They are collected from RetinaFace.
-Also, a sample size of 10K from LFW is used as the dataset instead.
+    > **NOTE:**  Face bounding box and keypoint ground truths are inferred from RetinaFace as they are not provided in LFW dataset.
+Also, for the demo purpose, we have subsampled 10,000 pairs, made up of 9,983 images, from LFW.

 2. [`seed_test_run.py`](face_recognition_11/seed_test_run.py) tests multiple face recognition models against the test suite above.